Food presentation

 Historically, the presentation of food has been used as a show of wealth and power.
 Such displays often emphasize the complexity of a dish's composition as opposed to its flavors.
 For instance, ancient sources recall the hosts of Roman banquets adding precious metals and minerals to food in order to enhance its aesthetic appeal.
 Additionally, medieval aristocrats hosted feasts involving sculptural dishes and shows of live animals.
 These banquets existed to show the culture and affluence of its host, and were therefore tied to social class.
 Contemporary food aesthetics reflect the autonomy of the chef, such as in nouvelle cuisine and Japanese bento boxes.
 Dishes often involve both simplistic and complex designs.
 Some schools of thought, like French nouvelle cuisine, emphasize minimalism while others create complicated compositions based on modern aesthetic principles.
-Overall, the presentation of food reflects societal trends and beliefs.

 Plating

 The foundation of food presentation is plating.
 It can include playing with texture, color, and contrast, similar to many other mediums of art.
 Some common styles of plating include a 'classic' arrangement of the main item in the front of the plate with vegetables or starches in the back, a 'stacked' arrangement of the various items, or the main item leaning or 'shingled' upon a vegetable bed or side item.
 Restaurants popular for their spectacular food displays and presentations such as Disfrutar feature art techniques seen in more traditional art forms.